Kyle Singler: Oklahoma City Thunder (2015–2018)

 On February 19, 2015, Singler was traded to the Oklahoma City Thunder in a three-team deal that also involved the Utah Jazz.

 On July 9, 2015, Singler re-signed with the Thunder.
-For much of the Thunder's first two months of the 2015–16 season, Singler was a seldom-used, third-string forward off the bench.
+For much of the first two months of the 2015–16 season, Singler was a seldom-used, third-string forward off the bench.
 Between November 24 and New Year's Eve, Singler sat out eight games and twice played less than 60 seconds.
-Over the team's first 32 games of the season, Singler had made just six of his 31 three-point shots.
-He began to receive more game time in mid-January, and on January 20 against the Charlotte Hornets, Singler scored a season-high 11 points and hit 3-of-3 from three-point range.
+Over the team's first 32 games of the season, Singler had made just 6 of his 31 three-point shots.
+He began to receive more game time in mid-January, and on January 20 against the Charlotte Hornets, Singler scored a season-high 11 points and hit 3 of 3 from three-point range.

-The following season, on April 9, 2017, Singler scored 8 points, grabbed 4 rebounds, recorded 3 assists, and 3 steals, during Russell Westbrook's record-breaking 50 point triple-double game (Westbrook became the NBA's all time leader in single season triple-doubles), a 106-105 win over the Denver Nuggets.
+The following season, on April 9, 2017, Singler scored 8 points, grabbed 4 rebounds, recorded 3 assists, and 3 steals, during Russell Westbrook's record-breaking 50-point triple-double game (Westbrook became the NBA's all-time leader in single season triple-doubles), a 106–105 win over the Denver Nuggets.

-He was waived by the Thunder in 2018.
+He was waived by the Thunder in 2018 and still is widely considered to be one of the worst players in team history.
+He was waived using the stretch provision with two years remaining on his contract, meaning his salary stayed on the Thunder's payroll until 2022, long after his professional career ended in 2019.